+VI.
 Hazing/Mental Harm

-- vii.
-Intentionally inflicting mental harm upon any person; this is not limited to but expressly includes dating violence and domestic violence. - viii.
-Taking any action for the purpose of inflicting mental harm; this is not limited to but expressly includes dating violence and domestic violence. - ix.
-Taking any reckless, but not accidental, action which demeans, degrades or disgraces any person. - dating violence and domestic violence: see the definition under 6.
-Hazing/Bodily Harm.
+- a.
+Intentionally inflicting mental harm upon any person; this is not limited to but expressly includes dating violence and domestic violence. - b.
+Taking any action for the purpose of inflicting mental harm; this is not limited to but expressly includes dating violence and domestic violence. - c.
+Taking any reckless, but not accidental, action which demeans, degrades or disgraces any person.